Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 	4. What does a well-managed and responsibly-governed DAO look like?
 	5. Should management and operations be included, or just governance?
 14. How to inspire trust in DAOs?
+15. What are appropriate standards for DAO practices?

 Regarding the literature review process, I think we need to address the following questions: